Of course, we all know Pre and Probiotic(s) have massive health benefits and moreover, obesity is closely associated with fiber and probiotic(s).

 Over the next 12 weeks the dietary restrictions were lifted, and the friendly flora was continued.
 Those women not taking Lactobacillus rhamnosus now gained weight, whereas the friendly flora group continued to lose weight.
 The weight loss benefit was linked to measurements of the bacterial profile of the digestive tract.
 This study is the latest to show that the balance of power in the digestive tract is a metabolic variable of high importance and nothing to ignore as part of a long-term successful weight loss plan.”

-As it relates to weight management, one hypothesis states that your gut bacteria may in fact be in control of your appetite.
-Recent research5 suggests there’s a positive-feedback loop between the foods you crave and the composition of the microbiota in your gut that depend on those nutrients for their survival.
-Microbes that thrive on sugar, for example, can signal your brain to eat more sweets.
+As it relates to weight management, one hypothesis states that your gut bacteria may be in control of your appetite.
+Again recent research5 suggests there’s a positive-feedback loop between the foods you crave and the composition of the microbiota in your gut that depend on those nutrients for their survival.